 Because of the variations that would often arise from sample estimates, it is always desirable to set confidence limits in any sampling exercise i.e. one need to indicate how much variation might be expected among sample estimates.
-For instance an estimate of mean dbh that would vary between 10 and 11cm would inspire more confidence that the one that might range from 6 - 18cm.
-The standard error of the mean and a table of 't' values are used for setting up confidence limits.
+For instance an estimate of mean dbh that would vary between 10 and 11cm

-Standard error of mean $Sx^{-} = S$
+Standard error of mean $Sx^{-} = \underline{S}$